Fl0W97/ci-c5-housing-market-prices/README.md

 * [Specific YouTube Tutorial](https://www.youtube.com/) Ideas and supprot of plot analysis was taken from (to be added)
 * [Project Methods Library](https://github.com/Fl0W97/ci-p4-methods-library)The structure of the documentation has been reused from my project 4
 * [Code_Institute](https://codeinstitute.net) - The code and text for project and Dashboard was taken partly from Code Institute Walkthorugh 02 and 01
-* [Code Institute](https://codeinstitute.net) - Tutorial: Data Analytics Packages ML: feature-engine, Data Analytics Packages ML: Scikit-learn ...
+* [Code Institute](https://codeinstitute.net) - Tutorial: Data Analytics Packages ML: feature-engine, Data Analytics Packages ML: Scikit-learn etc.
 * [Code_Institute](https://codeinstitute.net) - The template for this project was provided by Code Institute
 * [Code_Institute](https://codeinstitute.net) - Mentor Rohit: Providing guidance and tips for my project
+* [Code_Institute](https://codeinstitute.net) - Tutor Rebecca: Providing guidance during spontaneous IDE crash and shift to VC Code
 * [Youtube](https://www.youtube.com/): for access to a huge community of developers who facing similar challenges like me
 * [SessionLab](https://www.sessionlab.com/): for access to various free Methods to fill the database and insiration for functionalities
 * [Stackoverflow](https://stackoverflow.com/): for access to a huge community of developers who facing similar challenges like me